 The main differences between sea salt and table salt are in their taste, texture and processing.

-Sea salt and table salt have the same basic nutritional value, despite the fact that sea salt is often promoted as being healthier.
+Sea salt is often promoted as being healthier than table salt.
+But sea salt and table salt have the same basic nutritional value.
 Sea salt and table salt contain comparable amounts of sodium by weight.

 - The Culinary Institute of America (CIA).
 Seasons, condiments, and beverages.
 In: Techniques of Healthy Cooking, Professional ed.
 4th ed.
 John Wiley & Sons; 2013.